wagtail/wagtail/docs/topics/pages.md

 from modelcluster.fields import ParentalKey
 ```

-`ParentalKey` is a subclass of Django\'s `ForeignKey`, and takes the same arguments.
+`ParentalKey` is a subclass of Django's `ForeignKey`, and takes the same arguments.
 :::

 For example, the following inline model can be used to add related links (a list of name, url pairs) to the `BlogPage` model: